taylorlapeyre/taylorlapeyre.github.io/_posts/2013-01-18-jumping-in.md

 ---
-layout: post
+layout: story
 title: Jumping In
 date: 2013-01-18
 ---

 I've very recently gotten involved in a lot of projects that have challenged me to learn a whole lot of new material very quickly.
-Before very recently, the exetent of my web development experience was simple (albeit modern) HTML and CSS, along with some knowledge about working with various CMSs.
+Before last year, the exetent of my web development experience was simple (albeit modern) HTML and CSS, along with some knowledge about working with various CMSs.

-I actually really enjoyed making things on the web using those tools, but I never really pushed myself to do something challenging.
+I actually really enjoyed making things on the web using those tools, but I never really pushed myself to do something particurally challenging.
 My comfort zone was extremely well defined, and most of what I was doing was kind of plain.

 Of course, I had some some *actual* programming in the past - mainly with Ruby, Java, and some other more obscure languages.
 Once again - very much within my comfort zone.
 However, recently I jumped into a project that was very different from the other stuff that I had been making.
 PHP, MVC frameworks, *actually writing useful code*?
 It was a challenge to learn all of these things.